 Soliciting midterm feedback from students is helpful in several ways.
 One of the hidden benefits is that it builds a sense of good will between you and the students in the class.
 Without exception, they feel it’s “neat” that you are asking them how the course is going at this point in the term.
 More obviously is the fact that it provides you with information you can use to actually make adjustments in the course immediately, instead of waiting to making changes the next time you teach.

-The Survey feature of Blackboard makes it easy to collect anonymous feedback from students, letting you know who submitted comments but not allowing you to connect them to specific students.
+The Survey feature of Canvas makes it easy to collect anonymous feedback from students, letting you know who submitted comments but not allowing you to connect them to specific students.
 (This can be useful if you are giving any credit to students who do participate.)
-TEP offers complete instructions on using Blackboard for this purpose.
+TEP offers complete instructions on using Canvas for this purpose.
 We suggest gathering feedback sometime during weeks four to six and asking students to respond to two questions: “What’s going well in the course?” and “What suggestions do you have to improve the course?”
 You will receive useful comments to both questions.
 Of course, you can ask any number of questions about specific aspects of the course but it has been our experience that simpler is better because you are apt to get more participation.

 Another way to gather feedback is to take the last five minutes of class and have students provide anonymous written comments to those same two questions.
 There may be some concern about remaining anonymous but in a larger class, that will probably not be a problem.
-Handwriting can be tough to read so the Blackboard option is probably the best (and easiest) to use.
+Handwriting can be tough to read so the Canvas option is probably the best (and easiest) to use.

 Once the feedback is received, what do you do with it?
 The following suggestions are taken from “Fast Feedback,” a chapter in the wonderful book Tools for Teaching by Barbara Gross Davis.